Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: A Necessary and Sufficient Condition

-This is a generalization of the (first order) stability exponent $\lL_\Phi$ introduced in \eqref{eq:prp}.
-The simplest cases arise when $p=1$, since by the Law of Iterated Expectations, we have $\EE \, \EE_x = \EE$ and hence
+Here and below, $\EE_x$ conditions on $X_0 = x$.
+The simplest case is when $p=1$, since, by the Law of Iterated Expectations,

-As discussed in \eqref{eq:kr}--\eqref{eq:largt}, when $\{\Phi_t\}$ is the discount factor process, the exponent $\lL_\Phi^1$ can be interpreted as the growth rate in $t$ of the expected price of a zero-coupon bond with maturity $t$.
-We show below that, in many important applications, we can concentrate all our attention on $\lL_\Phi$, since $\lL_\Phi^p = \lL_\Phi$ for all $p$.
+As discussed in the introduction, when $\{\Phi_t\}$ is the discount factor process, $-\lL_\Phi$ can be interpreted as the yield on a zero-coupon bond with very long maturity.
+In the case of a growth-adjusted discount factor process from \eqref{eq:pd2}, $-\lL_\Phi$ is the rate of decay of prices of long-maturity dividend strips.